The First Owner’s Reference

 Vibration.
 ISO 6954:2000 and ISO 20283-5 are the marine standards; engine and gearbox manufacturers (MTU, Caterpillar, MAN, Rolls-Royce, ZF) also specify drivetrain tolerances.
 The contract cites both.

 Noise levels.
-ISO 6954 and IMO MSC.337(91) apply to crew areas; owner cabins are held tighter.
+ISO 6954 and the International Maritime Organization (IMO) MSC.337(91) apply to crew areas; owner cabins are held tighter.
 Practitioner standard for master cabin underway: 45 to 50 dB(A) at design cruising speed.
 Sea trial noise mapping required.

 Whole-body vibration.
 ISO 2631 sets comfort limits.
 Practitioner targets at master cabin underway and at anchor are typically below 0.315 m/s² RMS.